fahadwajed/probhat-osx/README.md

+This is forked project of [probhat-osx](https://github.com/mdminhazulhaque/probhat-osx).
+I just changed the toolbar icon provided by [Shad Iqbal](http://be.net/shadview) (Because I didn't like the previous one :| ) and added a new screenshot. :)

 # Probhat

 The Probhat layout is redesigned by [Ankur](http://www.ankurbangla.org).
 Most of the Linux distro are including this layout with their latest releases.
 And it has been real easy using Probhat on Windows using Avro.

-Since OS X supports custom keylaout files, I created this layout based on the original Probhat layout.
+Since OS X supports custom keylaout files, [I](https://github.com/mdminhazulhaque/probhat-osx) created this layout based on the original Probhat layout.

 There may have been similar Probhat keylaouts around there, but this one supports OS X actions using the following hotkeys.